Extr4ordinary/KOU-ProjectTrackingSystem-Laravel/README.md

 # KOÜ Proje Takip Sistemi - Project Tracking System - Made With Laravel

-This app made for a school project.
+-This app made for a school project.
-Currently working on web try it! http://odev-traking.herokuapp.com/
+-Currently working on web try it! http://odev-traking.herokuapp.com/

 <div class="row">